Do SIL Providers Have to Be Registered in 2026? Mandatory Registration Explained

 - Mandatory compliance with NDIS Practice Standards

-- Independent certification audits required before registration
+- Certified audits required before registration

 - Ongoing surveillance audits to maintain registration